 Project Background & Description

-Bloomsdale Excavating Company, Inc. was awarded a contract with RIS, Inc. to complete the grading work for the construction of a 1.7 mile corridor of the Highway 54 Expressway.
+Bloomsdale Excavating Company, Inc. was awarded a contract to complete the grading work for the construction of a 1.7 mile corridor of the Highway 54 Expressway.
 The project needed to be completed in accordance with MoDOT plans and specifications.
-In exchange for the pre-graded stretch of Highway 54 Expressway, RIS would receive the excess material from the site to use as fill on its adjacent commercial development site.
+In exchange for the pre-graded stretch of Highway 54 Expressway, the General Contractor would receive the excess material from the site to use as fill on an adjacent commercial development site.